muskan0987agrawal/BridgeLabz_2384200124/readme.md

 3. Completed the assignment on this topic
 ___________________________________________________________________________
  Date: 30-01-2025
-1.Learning  about the String, How to declare and intialize the string, inbuilt function of String 2.done the question of this topic
+1. Learning  about the String, How to declare and intialize the string, inbuilt function of String
+2. done the question of this topic
 ___________________________________________________________________________
 Date: 31-01-2025
-1.Date and Time Built-in function
+1. Date and Time Built-in function
-2.Done the assignment
+2. Done the assignment
 3. Basic of Oops and practise the question regarding the Oops Concept
 ___________________________________________________________________________
 Date: 01-02-2025
-1.C# Constructors
+1. C# Constructors
-2.Instance vs. Class Variables
+2. Instance vs. Class Variables
-3 Access Modifiers Level 1
+3. Access Modifiers Level 1
 4. Completed the assignment on these topic
 ___________________________________________________________________________
  Date: 04-02-2025
-1.Learning about the this keyword, sealed keyword and static keyword in C#
+1. Learning about the this keyword, sealed keyword and static keyword in C#
 2. Completed the Assignment on these topic
  ________________________________________________________________________
  Date:05-02-2025